jinjagit/blogger/README.md

 ### L5 Extra Credit: Restrict activity of user (both logged in and not logged in):

 The 'Extra Credit' part of L5 only asks for restricting the editing of articles to only their original 'owner' (author).
 I also added further restrictions, whereby only an "admin" (me) can edit / delete other authors' posts, edit / delete authors, or delete tags.
-This involved:
+To do this:

 1. Do not implement the feature in the tutorial that prevents new author creation by a non-logged in author (otherwise nobody can sign up without the help of a logged in user!), but rather include the code and comment it out (it will be a useful template for some of the steps below).

 2. Work out how to add an 'author' column to the articles database ([this post](https://stackoverflow.com/questions/20383503/add-new-view-to-a-controller-in-rails) might help).
-I then implemented showing the author name at the top of each article (created after adding the new database column) to confirm this works, before using this parameter in step 3, below.
+Then implement showing the author name at the top of each article (created after adding the new database column) to confirm this works, before using this parameter in step 3, below.

 3. Add conditional statements to the various views to prevent the inclusion of the relevant links to non-authors / non-admins / non-logged in users (article edit / delete links in .../articles/show.html.erb, for example).
 Don't forget to do this for the 'create new article' button, author delete / edit links (I restricted this to "admin" only), and tag delete (also "admin" only).